mic-mco/janus-mco-kb/en/vmware-compute-service/vmware-virtual-applications.md

 ---
-title: "VMware: Virtual Applications"
+title: "Cloud 360: Virtual Applications"
-slug: vmware-vapps
+slug: cloud360-vapps
 ---

 A virtual application is a container of virtual machines which provide the infrastructure for a cloud-native application.
-This article discusses the concept of virtual applications and how they are managed in CloudMC.
+This article discusses the concept of virtual applications and how they are managed in TIGO MCO.

-Virtual applications are listed under the **Virtual Applications** section of the selected VMware environment.
+Virtual applications are listed under the **Virtual Applications** section of the selected TIGO Cloud 360 environment (VDC).

 ## Detailed overview